Note: Rule changes (approved at the 2021 AGM) for the forthcoming season are highlighted in green

 7.2 Play in each rubber shall be continuous and without unnecessary delay on the part of any player from the first service until the rubber is concluded.

-7.4 If the third set is postponed, and the match is later abandoned, the composition of the competing teams can be changed provided no rubber has been completed.
-If at least one rubber has been completed the composition of the teams cannot be changed for the rearranged fixture.
+7.3 If at least one rubber has been completed the composition of the teams cannot be changed for a rearranged fixture.

-It is the responsibility of the Home team to submit a match card to the Divisional Secretary after TEN days but within FOURTEEN days of the original fixture date if the Away team has not accepted one of the three dates offered.
-It is the responsibility of the Away team to submit a match card to the Divisional Secretary after TEN days but within FOURTEEN days after the original fixture date if the Home team have not offered THREE dates for the rearranged match.
+7.5 In the event of a match having to be abandoned or postponed: (a) The Home team must offer THREE alternative dates when the rearranged match might be played.
+Failure on the part of the Home team to give THREE alternative dates or failure on the part of the Away team to accept at least ONE of them will automatically mean that all rubbers will be forfeited by the offending team. (b) It is the responsibility of the Home team to submit a match card to the Divisional Secretary after TEN days but within FOURTEEN days of the original fixture date if the Away team has not accepted one of the three dates offered. (c) It is the responsibility of the Away team to submit a match card to the Divisional Secretary after TEN days but within FOURTEEN days after the original fixture date if the Home team have not offered THREE dates for the rearranged match.

 8. MATCH CARDS AND LEAGUE TABLES